DianPermana/Smart-Card-History-In-Indonesia/README.md

   - Conducted offline testing of smart card products using test scripts to ensure functionality and reliability.
   - Develop test plans and test cases for smart card testing based on industry standards, such as ISO/IEC 7816, 3GPP, ETSI.
   - Conducted security and performance testing of smart cards, including but not limited : Stress test, cryptography algorithms such as DES, AES and RSA.
-  - Execute test cases using automated and manual testing techniques, including scripting and test automation tools.
+  - Execute test cases using automated testing techniques, including scripting and test automation tools.
   - Analyze test results and report defects to the development team for resolution.
   - Collaborate with cross-functional teams, including smart card developers, project managers, Business Analys to ensure the quality and reliability of the smart card products.
   - Tech stack : Smart Card (Native, Java Card), SIM 900, Card Reader, languange : C++, C#, Java